Casualty series 37: Cast

 The series features several recurring characters and multiple guest stars.
-Gordon Peaston and Alex Childs continue their guest role as Kevin Brockner and Jools Brockner, Sah's parents, in the series.
+Gordon Peaston and Alex Childs continue their guest role as Kevin Brockner and Jools Brockner, Sah's parents, in the series; they appear in episode six.
+Child actress Aurora Jones also continues her guest role as Charlotte Miller, the daughter of Robyn, in the series, appearing in episode 8.
+In a January 2023 interview with Thomas Lewis of the Daily Post, Jones' mother confirmed that Jones would appear in two more episodes.
+Her appearances in episodes 22 and 23 were part of Robyn's departure from the show.
 Jackie Knowles reprises her role as Rosalene Hide, David's former wife, following a brief appearance in series 36.
 She appears in the second episode of the series.
 Having previously appeared in a series 34 episode, Rachel Bavidge returns as patient Susan Kellmer as part of David's story.
-Bavidge appears from episode two as a barista at the hospital café.
-Richard Harrington returns to his role as consultant anesthetist Jonty Buchanan in this series too.
+Bavidge appears in episodes two and five as a barista at the hospital café.
+Acclaimed actress Amanda Barrie guest stars in the series as care home patient Elsie Clegg, who is described as having "quite a way with words".
+The character initially appears in episodes 7 and 11.
+Barrie reprised the role for episodes 22 and 23.
+Richard Harrington returns to his role as consultant anesthetist Jonty Buchanan in this series too; he appears in episodes 8 and 14.

 On 28 October 2022, it was confirmed that actor Bob Barrett would reprise his role of Sacha Levy in series 37.
 He previously played Sacha in Casualty's spinoff series Holby City until its cancellation in March 2022.
 Sen wanted to use the appearance of Sacha to attract the audience of Holby City.
 Sacha appears in episode 23 as part of Robyn's exit.
 Kriss Dosanjh and Shobu Kapoor reprised their recurring roles as Rash's father, Ashok Masum, and his partner, Mona Nadkarni.
 Appearing from episode 13, their story explores the topic of vascular dementia.
+Sheena Bhattessa joined the recurring cast as DCI Supriya Vadra from episode 13, appearing throughout the first mini-series.
+As part of Rainsford's exit from the series, Narinder Samra and Alison Dowling reprised their respective roles as Pen Khatri and Ashley Khatri, the maternal grandparents of Ethan's son Bodhi; they appear in episode 16.
+Episode 25 features the appearances of Faith's children: Natalia Malinovsky (Zoe Brough), Luka Malinovsky (Tom Mulheron) and Ana Malinovsky (Isla Merrick-Lawless); all three had made previous appearances in the drama.
+Davood Ghadami reprised his Holby City role as surgeon Eli Ebrahimi in episode 38.